-PRINCIPLE 10: Work towards reporting against the International Tin Code of Conduct

-The management and staff of Fenix Metals have taken ownership of reporting on the Code and there is a clear commitment to providing evidence on conformance and making continued progress with the standards of the Code.
-They proactively worked with the Independent External Assessor and the International Tin Association to develop this first company report on the Code.

-STANDARD RANKING ADDITIONAL INFORMATION 10.1 Policy Review Companies will review published policies at least annually to reflect any changes to company expectations in relation to standard 1.1 Conforming 10.2 Communicating reporting information Companies will agree to the publication of a report of activities against the Principles and Standards of the Code.
-Conforming 10.3 Management Review Companies will ensure the above public information related to the Code is approved by senior responsible management Conforming
+PRINCIPLE 10: Work towards reporting against the International Tin Code of Conduct Over view of Principle Performance The management and staff of Fenix Metals have taken ownershi evidence on conformance and making continued progress with texternal Assessor and the International Tin Association to develop the standards of the Cod e.
+They proactively worked with the Independent STANDARD RANKING ADDITIONAL INFORMATION 10.1 Policy Review Companies will review published policies at least annually to reflect any changes to company expectations in relation to standard 1.1 Conforming 10.2 Communicating reporting information Companies will agree to the publication of a report of activities against the Principles and Standards of the Code.
+Conforming 10.3 3 Management Review Companies will ensure the above public information related to the Code is approved by senior responsible management Conforming